Hexagon/blog/src/posts/guide-to-js/2023-08-31_objects-in-javascript.md

 ---
 title: "Objects in JavaScript"
-part: 6
+part: 5
----

-After mastering control structures, let's move on to another concept in
+intro: "After mastering control structures, let's move on to another concept in
 JavaScript: objects.
 Objects help you bundle related data and functions together, making it easier to organize and work with code.
-I will also cover JSON, and how to convert between JavaScript objects and JSON.
+I will also cover JSON, and how to convert between JavaScript objects and JSON."
+---

 ## What Are Objects?